Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 UNC Chapel Hill is focused on being a global leader in pharmacy and pharmaceutical studies, with an innovative curriculum for all relevant fields.
 The outcomes for the curriculum are as follows:

-Since UNC Chapel Hill has been recognized as one of the best Pharmacy schools in the nation, it has received many endowments and research grants over the years.
+Since UNC Chapel Hill has been recognized as a top school for pharmacy in the nation, it has received many endowments and research grants over the years.
 To date, UNC Chapel Hill has over $103.1 million in endowments and $39 million in external research grants, which has resulted in 161 invention disclosures, 231 active patents, and 48 formed startups.

 The four-year PharmD program at UNC Chapel Hill aims to turn prospective students into experienced, knowledgeable, and influential pharmaceutical practitioners and leaders.